Experiential Learning - Beyond the Clinic and Classroom

 Professional Development Seminar for Genetic Counselors

 The genetic counseling profession is rapidly evolving with the development of new diagnostic technologies and treatments, and knowledge of the alternative ways in which counselors may work increases a student’s ability to successfully pursue a career.
 Members of the genetics community from Philadelphia and the surrounding area provide lectures describing the current state of the profession.
 Selected topics include genetic counseling in a laboratory setting, new treatment options for genetic disease, and how to manage a clinical genetic counseling practice with issues surrounding billing reimbursement and credentialing.
-In addition, students prepare essays reflecting on the essential components of their ideal jobs and develop a curriculum vitae and cover letters for their job search.
+In addition, students prepare essays reflecting on the essential components of their ideal jobs and develop a CV and cover letters for their job search.
 This seminar also helps prepare students for the demands of the genetic counseling profession by focusing on emotional well-being through a process group facilitated by a professional counselor.

 Genetic Counseling Rounds